Emmanue1-hub/test/README.md

 >[!IMPORTANT]
 The tracks must be sent in the same line, without any space between them, looking like: %B123456781234567^LASTNAME/FIRST^YYMMSSSDDDDDDDDDDDDDDDDDDDDDDDDD?;123456781234567=112220100000000000000?

-To see the current configuration, the user can send the command setup_wifi followed by the desired SSID and password.
+To see the current configuration, the user can send the command get_config.

 <p align="center">
 <img src="https://github.com/user-attachments/assets/1f55a741-6c6a-4733-9c39-7a8b6012f04e" width=750>

-To look for the commands available, the user can send the command setup_wifi followed by the desired SSID and password.
+To look for the commands available, the user can send the command help followed.

 <p align="center">
 <img src="https://github.com/user-attachments/assets/7cee3f42-09c6-4552-b853-4e3608c73c32" width=750>